1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 2000 - Present

 The 1878 7 Tail Feathers Reverse of 1879 in MS64 condition dominates the top position at $155,250, reflecting its exceptional rarity and historical significance as the scarcest first-year variety.
-This remarkable valuation demonstrates how the correct identification of reverse type can multiply a coin’s value many times over comparable varieties.
+This remarkable valuation demonstrates how correctly identifying the reverse type can multiply a coin’s value many times over comparable varieties.

 Proof strikes secure prominent positions within the rankings, with the 1878 7TF Reverse of 1878 PR67 achieving $84,000 and the 1878 8TF PR66 reaching $56,400.
 These specially struck presentation pieces represent the pinnacle of Mint craftsmanship and were produced in extremely limited quantities, making them highly coveted by advanced collectors.